-Nearby: History buffs won’t want to miss a tour of Fort Gaines.
-This historic site is one of the Eleven Most Endangered Historic Sites in America, because of shoreline erosion.
+- Historical Tourism: History buffs won’t want to miss a tour of Fort Gaines.
+This historic site is one of the 11 most endangered historic sites in America, because of shoreline erosion.
 But its cannons, museum, tunnels, and a blacksmith shop (with demonstrations) will delight anyone who enjoys American and military history.
 Many are likely familiar with the famous order from Admiral Farragut during the Battle of Mobile Bay, “Damn the torpedoes!
 Full speed ahead!”
 Heed the admiral’s advice and make time for the fort.
 (Admission is $8 for adults; $4 for children.)